Esqarrouth/Cool-Quotes/README.md

 Failure is man-made circumstance.
-It is never real until accepted by man as permanent.|Napoleon Hill The most impressive people I know spent their time with their head down getting shit done for a long, long time.|Sam Altman I like offending people, because I think people who get offended should be offended.|Linus Torvalds If knowledge is power, and its application your will, then wisdom is the sum of your power, and wisdom shared, is the alignment of others to your will...|???
+It is never real until accepted by man as permanent.|Napoleon Hill The most impressive people I know spent their time with their head down getting shit done for a long, long time.|Sam Altman I like offending people, because I think people who get offended should be offended.|Linus Torvalds Focused, hard work is the real key to success.
+Keep your eyes on the goal, and just keep taking the next step towards completing it.
+If you aren't sure which way to do something, do it both ways and see which works better.|John Carmack
+If knowledge is power, and its application your will, then wisdom is the sum of your power, and wisdom shared, is the alignment of others to your will...|???
 A word to the wise is sufficient.|???
 Vision without action is daydreaming and action without vision is a nightmare.|???